cxlisolaf/CSCI-5828-Foundation-of-Software-Engineering/homework01_NoSilverBullet.md

     What Brooks means by a silver bullet is something to make software costs drop as rapidly as computer hardware costs do and a single development, in either technology or in management technique, that by itself promises improvement in productivity, in reliability, in simplicity.

+   Brooks thinks that the nature and essential difficulties of software makes it unlikely to be any inventions that can improve  software productivity, reliability, and simplicity.
+He has discussed from several aspect that are most often considerd as silver bullet and argue that these technical development will not turn into silver bullet as people expect.
+For example, Ada and other high-level language advances
+   Object-oriented programming
+   Artificial intelligence
+   Expert systems
+   Automatic programming
+   Graphical programming
+   Program verification
+   Environments and tools

+   Workstations: Brooks thinks the composition and editing of programs and documents is fully supported by today's speeds.
+Compiling could stand a boost, but a factor of 10 in machine speed would surely leave thinktime the dominant activity in the programmer's day.

 ***
 - In lecture, software engineering's relationship to computer science was described by analogy by discussing the differences between a chemist (chemistry) and a chemical engineer (chemical engineering).
 Define software engineering and its relationship to computer science; make use of the chemist vs. chemical engineer analogy when answering this question.

+    Computer science the study of the principle of computing as a science

 ***
 - In lecture, we discussed the importance of the following concepts to software engineers: abstractions, conversations, specification, translation, and iteration.
 Define each of these concepts as they are related to software engineering and discuss their importance.

+    abstraction

+    conversation

+    specification

+    translation

+    iteration